Ten Major Relationships: Relationship between the central and the local authorities

 Mao stated that because of the complex situation of China's large population and vast scale, it was better to have both strong central and strong local governments than only a strong central government (as Mao described the Soviet Union).
 Mao stated that China should not be like the USSR, which Mao described as having a central government that was not flexible enough for local governments to operate.
 Though the incidents of Gao Gang and Rao Shushi in 1953 reminded the danger of local leaders having too much power, "provided that the policies of the central authorities are not violated, the local authorities may work out rules, regulations and measures in the light of their specific conditions and the needs of their work, and this is in no way prohibited by the Constitution."

 Relationship between the Han nationality and the minority nationalities

-Mao said that the party had been able to oppose Han chauvinism and foster a harmonious relation with ethnic minorities.
-The situation in China was that Han population was the majority, but they occupied relatively a lower portion of land and the ethnic minorities occupied the majority of the land.
-The party hence needed to keep reviewing their own policy to eliminate the influences of the old time and devise systems of economic management and finance for the minority nationalities.
+Mao said that Han chauvinism must be opposed.